hoz-efa/hoz-efa.github.io/README.md

 - **Responsive Design**: The website is fully responsive and adapts to various screen sizes, providing an optimal viewing experience on desktops, tablets, and mobile devices.

-- **Consistent Project Card Layout**: Implemented an enhanced projects grid that maintains consistent card sizes and layout, regardless of the number of projects displayed.
+- **Consistent Project Card Layout**: Implemented an enhanced projects grid that maintains consistent card sizes and layout, regardless of the number of projects displayed or the device used.
 This ensures a uniform and professional appearance when filtering projects by category on all devices.

 - **Dynamic Content Loading**: Uses JavaScript to dynamically load content for different sections like Projects, Education, Experience, Skills, and Contact without reloading the page.

 - **Theme Toggle**: Includes a light/dark theme toggle button, allowing users to switch between light and dark modes.
 The theme preference is stored in `localStorage`.

 - **Project Categorization and Filtering**: Allows visitors to filter projects by categories using intuitive buttons.
-This dynamic filtering ensures users can easily find projects of interest, and the projects grid maintains consistent card sizes and layout regardless of the number of projects displayed.
+This dynamic filtering ensures users can easily find projects of interest.

 - **Interactive Projects Section**: Showcases my self-learning projects with detailed descriptions, images, and technologies used.
 Clicking on a project card opens a modal with in-depth information.

+- **Experience, Awards, and Certifications**:

-- **Experience and Certifications**: Lists my professional experience and certifications with timelines and modal pop-ups for detailed views.
+  - **Experience**: Lists my professional experience with timelines and detailed descriptions.
+  - **Awards and Recognition**: Displays my awards and recognitions in a grid format, with modals for detailed views.
+  - **Certifications** (New Feature): Added a new **Certifications** section under **Education**, showcasing my professional certifications.
+Clicking on a certification image opens a modal preview with details and a link to view the credential.

 - **Skills Overview**: Displays my technical and professional skills categorized for easy navigation.

-- **Contact Form**: This features a contact form powered by [Web3Forms](https://web3forms.com/) that allows users to send me messages directly from the website.
+- **Contact Form**: Features a contact form powered by [Web3Forms](https://web3forms.com/) that allows users to send me messages directly from the website.

 - **Social Media Integration**: Includes links to my GitHub, LinkedIn, WhatsApp, and Telegram profiles for easy connection.